 1) To introduce an overall appreciation and knowledge of pedestrian dynamics, both from an academic and industry perspective.

-2) To develop an understanding of the different theories human behavior during evacuations, and stress the importance of accounting for human behaviour in emergencies.
+2) To develop an understanding of the different theories of human behaviour during evacuations, and stress the importance of accounting for human behaviour in emergencies.

-3) To develop competence in mathematical modelling and computational simulation of pedestrian and evacuation dynamics.
+3) To develop competence in mathematical modelling and an understanding of computational simulation of pedestrian and evacuation dynamics.

-4) To stress of the importance of data, and introduce basic experimental design for investigating concepts related to evacuations and pedestrian dynamics.
+4) To stress of the importance of data and introduce basic experimental design for investigating concepts related to evacuations and pedestrian dynamics.

 Intended Learning Outcomes (ILOs)